 If you are deploying the database to an existing VM, the instance of SQL Server must be configured to listen on a TCP/IP port.

-Either a Windows Azure VM or Gallery image you plan to use for creation of the VM must have the Cloud Adapter for SQL Server configured and running.
+Either an Azure VM or Gallery image you plan to use for creation of the VM must have the SQL Server Cloud Adapter configured and running.

-You must configure an open endpoint for your Cloud Adapter for SQL Server on the Windows Azure gateway with private port 11435.
+You must configure an open endpoint for your SQL Server Cloud Adapter on the Azure gateway with private port 11435.

 The DNS name of the cloud service that hosts your VM.